shatikc/sample-generate-api-test/README.md

 ```
 we expection the code to be 200 with json in the body.

-3. Done configurating the yml we need to clean and install, it will generate tests in target like:
+3. Clean and install, it will generate tests in target like:
 ```

 public class ContractVerifierTest extends ContractBaseTest {